This guide to how to work in the UK is authored by Nina Clapperton.

 As a foreigner working in the UK, I didn’t fully appreciate how much my job would impact where I wanted to live.

 If you’re moving to the UK as an American expat looking for work, you’ll want to stick with major cities.
-London and Edinburgh are the best places to move for work, as they are hubs of industry.
+Living in London and Edinburgh are the best places to move for work, as they are hubs of industry.

 I lived in Oxford and found it had many job opportunities.
 But northern cities and smaller towns often have fewer positions, which will result in you commuting to major cities for work.